Lao PDR

 • International Financial Reporting Standards

-Under the Law on Accounting of 2013, the Ministry of Finance (MoF) is responsible for setting accounting standards to be applied in Laos.
+Under the Law on Accounting of 2013, the MoF is responsible for setting corporate accounting standards.

 Current Status: Adopted